TiddoLangerak/jest-teardown/README.md

 });
 ```

-And exposing variables to tests works as expected:
+And exposing variables to tests works too:

 ```javascript
 import { teardown } from 'jest-teardown';